Hop-A-Jet Worldwide Jet Charter’s modern corporate headquarters is located at Fort Lauderdale Executive Airport (FXE), Fort Lauderdale, Florida.

 Hop-A-Jet Worldwide Jet Charter occupies the entire ground-floor of a modern office tower building near the U.S. Customs facility at Fort Lauderdale Executive Airport (FXE).
 Our 30,000 square feet office complex offers panoramic runway views, a 24 hour state-of-the-art charter dispatch/call center, a fully-equipped executive conference room and a luxury passenger lounge loaded with amenities — including an assortment of snacks and beverages, a wide-screen TV with satellite programming, a DVD player, DirectTV and more.

-Directly adjacent to the corporate offices are two 20,000 square foot aircraft hangars, housing Hop-A-Jet Worldwide Jet Charter’s on-site Flight Operations, Maintenance Department and Aircraft Completion Center.
+Directly adjacent to the corporate offices are three 20,000 square foot aircraft hangars, housing Hop-A-Jet Worldwide Jet Charter’s on-site Flight Operations, Maintenance Department and Aircraft Completion Center.

 Now over 4 decades in the industry, Hop-A-Jet Worldwide Jet Charter maintains and operates a fleet Learjets and long-range Challenger 604 & 605 aircraft from our own facility, we hire and train our own pilots and crews, dispatch our own flights, coordinate in-flight gourmet dining and arrange for luxury ground transportation.
 We’ve been in business at Fort Lauderdale Executive Airport since 1976.
 Our commitment is to get you where you need to go safely, on-time and totally refreshed always in the lap of luxury!

 Hop-A-Jet Worldwide Jet Charter’s 24 hour, seven-day-a-week, modern corporate headquarters is located on the Ft.
 Lauderdale Executive Airport, just 2 minutes off Interstate 95, minutes from downtown Ft.
 Lauderdale and conveniently located from both Miami and Palm Beach.